Nov 26, 2020

 37) Improve Your Driving Record

 Accidents happen.
 Drivers get tickets for traffic infractions.
 It’s common.
-If you have a couple blemishes on your driving record you can save on insurance by working to improve your driving record.
+If you have a couple blemishes on your driving record you can save by working to improve your driving record.
 Avoid getting any additional tickets or being involved in at fault accidents.
 Once your ticket or accident is due to come off your record, make sure it is removed and notify your insurer.

 38) Combine Insurance With Your Partner

 Combining households?
 Moving in with your partner or even a roommate?
 Why have two separate policies when you can have one?
-Combine insurance coverage to take advantage of a variety of discounts.
+Combine insurance to take advantage of a variety of discounts.
 Speak with your insurer about your options.

-39) Update Your Policy When Things Change
+39) Make Updates When Things Change

 40) Don’t Miss A Payment